ericsyh/ericsyh/README.md

 ### Hi there 👋

-My name is Eric, not a developer but wanna learning coding.
-Glad to meet you here! 😊

-- 🔭 I’m currently working as a Solution Architect.
-- 🌱 I’m currently start learning coding.

 <!--
 **ericsyh/ericsyh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.